muratkeremozcan/appsyncmasterclass-backend/README.md

 }
 ```

 After we fetch the tweetId for the tweets on our timeline, we have to hydrate them from the Tweets table.
 We can use pipeline functions for that.
 Pipeline functions tell AppSync to perform multiple steps for a resolver; get a page of tweets from the timelines table and hydrate them by doing a batch get against Tweets table.
-But for now we can play with the types at `schema.api.graphql`.  *(23.2)* Add a type `TimelinePage` and make `getMyTimeline` return a `TimelinePage` instead of `TweetsPage`.
+But for now we can play with the types at `schema.api.graphql`.  *(23.2)* Add a type `UnhydratedTweetsPage` and make `getMyTimeline` return a `UnhydratedTweetsPage` instead of `TweetsPage`.

 ```
 # schema.api.graphql

 type Query {
-  getMyTimeline(limit: Int!, nextToken: String): TimelinePage!
+  getMyTimeline(limit: Int!, nextToken: String): UnhydratedTweetsPage!
 }
-type TimelinePage {
+type UnhydratedTweetsPage {
   tweets: [ITweet!]
   nextToken: String
 }
 ```

- *(23.3)* Now we have a type `TimelinePage`, and a `tweets` field we can attach a nested resolver to.
+ *(23.3)* Now we have a type `UnhydratedTweetsPage`, and a `tweets` field we can attach a nested resolver to.
 We can have that resolver hydrate the data from a different table.
-Create a nested resolver that uses the `tweets` field of the type `TimelinePage`, to be used to get data from `tweetsTable`.
+Create a nested resolver that uses the `tweets` field of the type `UnhydratedTweetsPage`, to be used to get data from `tweetsTable`.

 *(23.4)* For the nested resolver to work we need another set of `vtl` files under `mapping-templates/`.

 * We will have access to a list of tweets from Timelines table, which has userId and tweetId.
 * We can use the tweetId to fetch the tweets from the Tweets table.
-* We are going the take the source tweets array from the `TimelinePage`, which are the items that we would fetch from Timelines table `tweets: [ITweet!]`, extract the tweet id into an array of tweets with just the id, Json serialize it, pass it to the BatchGetItem operation.
+* We are going the take the source tweets array from the `UnhydratedTweetsPage`, which are the items that we would fetch from Timelines table `tweets: [ITweet!]`, extract the tweet id into an array of tweets with just the id, Json serialize it, pass it to the BatchGetItem operation.

 To add each tweet object into the array, use `$tweets.add($util.dynamodb.toMapValues($tweet))`.
 We have to use `$util,qr` to ignore the return value of the `$tweets.add` operation, otherwise the vtl interpreter will fail.